typhonius/drupal-ip_ranges-d8/README.txt

 README.txt
 ==========

 IP Ranges is a module that let's you completely ban both single IP-addresses as well as full ranges from your site.
-The ban is triggered already at the bootstrap phase, so you can get rid of unwanted visitors as early as possible without wasting server resources.
+The ban is triggered already at the bootstrap phase, so youcan get rid of unwanted visitors as early as possible without wasting server resources.

 You can also define whitelists that override blacklists, both single and ranged.
 The UI is similar to core ip-ban, so you will feel like home immediately.